dlants/notion-to-static-site/README.md

 to github pages.

 # Hack it
 Should be easy enough to follow.
-The `main.ts` file has the main build command.
-It walks `cache/` to generate a graph of pages, then renders each page.
+The `main.ts` file has commands that are configured via yarn.

 I find it useful to run these commands in two different terminals:
 ```